sphenical/cqlite/README.md

 ```
 target_link_libraries (my_target cqlite)
 ```
-The library will then be statically linked to the application without the need to install any shared object or the like.
-This is suitable for an application that does not want to expose the need of the availability of this library on the target host system.
+The library will then be statically linked to the application and therefore does not depend on the installation of the corresponding shared object.
+This is suitable for an application that does not want to expose the dependency on this library on the target host system.

-Last but not least the include directories need to be extended in order to be able to include the `cqlite` header files and the generated header files that are created during the cmake configuration.
-This can be achieved by the following call to `include_directories` that is placed in the `CMakeLists.txt` where the application is
+In that case the include directories need to be extended in order to be able to include the `cqlite` header files and the generated header files that are created during the cmake configuration.
+This can be achieved by the following call to `include_directories` that is placed in the `CMakeLists.txt` where the application is configured:
-configured:

 ```
 include_directories (SYSTEM